 In 2011, some 60 people attended Ready to Run® Iowa on June 10.
 This workshop included sessions on such previously successful topics as developing a campaign plan, fundraising, developing your message, interacting with the media, and navigating the party system.
 It also included additional emphasis on getting appointed to boards and commissions and new topic sessions on advocating an issue and internet strategies for candidate and issue campaigns.
 Of these participants, eight ran for local or state elected office in 2011 or 2012.
 Six of these individuals ran in the 2012 primary for the Iowa Legislature.
 Some participants were also appointed to city and state boards and commissions, while others went on to serve in leadership positions within various community and political organizations at the campus, city, state, and national levels.

 In 2013, the program transitioned from a one-day workshop to a series of six monthly workshops held January through June.
 This change in formatting provided more than 21 hours of instruction, which ultimately tripled the amount of training received through the Ready to Run® Iowa program.
 Through the course of the six workshops, 66 individuals from throughout the state of Iowa participated in the series.

-Evaluations of the program by participants, for all five years, were very positive.
+Evaluations of the program by participants from across the years have been very positive.
 Comments about the overall workshop included: “training sessions were outstanding”; “speakers were great”; “thoughtful, educational and entertaining event”; and “staff was very helpful.”
 Comments about the individual workshop sessions include:

 - "Wow!
 Sensational!
 Personal stories made it REAL and made it seem we all have the ability to run."